obi-a/leanback/README.md

 # @port="5984",
 # @username=nil>
 ```
-The means my_database object will perform operations on the couchDB database named "my_database".
+TIn the above code, my_database object will be used to perform operations on the couchDB database named "my_database".
 The above example assumes that the database is in admin party mode, since no username or password was provided.

 If there is no admin party then a username and password is required to perform the operations.
 A username and password can be included during initialization: